wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 ² For this feature your theme needs to support it and the functions must be enabled on the Encyclopedia settings page.

 = Use cases =
-* Dictionary		- Create a dictionary of specifically used terms on your site.
+* *Dictionary*		- Create a dictionary of specifically used terms on your site.
-* Tooltip		- Add links and title description to predefined terms that are contained in your site.
+* *Tooltip*			- Add links and title description to predefined terms that are contained in your site.
-* Knowledge base	- Create a knowledge base of useful terms and definitions.
+* *Knowledge base*		- Create a knowledge base of useful terms and definitions.
-* Encyclopedia	- Build an internal encyclopedia for your site.
+* *Encyclopedia*		- Build an internal encyclopedia for your site.
-* Synonyms		- Keep and displays synonyms of terms that you are using
+* *Synonyms*			- Keep and displays synonyms of terms that you are using.
-* Lexicon		- Build a lexicon of terms.
+* *Lexicon*			- Build a lexicon of terms.
-* Vocabulary	- Build a vocabulary of custom words and expressions.
+* *Vocabulary*		- Build a vocabulary of custom words and expressions.
-* Explanations	- Explain the meanings of words in your posts or pages.
+* *Explanations*		- Explain the meanings of words in your posts or pages.
-* Translate		- Translate terms and definitions into any defined language using Google Translate.
+* *Translate	*		- Translate terms and definitions into any defined language using Google Translate.
-* Wikipedia		- Add Wikipedia content to your site.
+* *Wikipedia	*		- Add Wikipedia content to your site.
-* YouTube/Vimeo	- Show YouTube / Vimeo videos in your terms.
+* *YouTube/Vimeo*		- Show YouTube / Vimeo videos in your terms.
-* Music		- Include mp3 voice or music file for each term.
+* *Music*			- Include mp3 voice or music file for each term.

 = Getting started / First aid =